tyang21/BadTexter/README.md

 Clone the Repository or Download as a Zip file
 ### Quick Start
+First, once you have cloned or downloaded and unzipped the files into a location - open a terminal window and cd into the project directory.

 Run the shell script by executing the command (within your project directory):
 ```
 ./start_project.sh